CS161/chickadee/README.md

 -----------

-The main output of the build process is a disk image, `chickadeeos.img`.
+The main output of the build process is a disk image, `chickadeeboot.img`.
 QEMU “boots” off this disk image, but the image could conceivably boot on real hardware!
 The build process also produces other files that can be useful to examine.